In this post I will describe 27 of the most amazing and unique things to do on Madeira island, Portugal.

 3. Barbeito Madeira

 Located in Câmara de Lobos, Barbeito is a boutique winery known for its artisanal approach to winemaking.
 Their Madeira wines are characterised by exceptional quality and unique flavour profiles.
-Visit website
+Visit website.

-16. Take part in a traditional festival such as Madeira’s Festa dos Santos Populares held on June 13th.
+16. Take part in a traditional festival, such as Madeira’s Festa dos Santos Populares held on June 13th.

 Processions

 There are colourful processions where locals don traditional attire and carry statues of the saints through the streets, accompanied by lively music and dancing.
-The atmosphere is electric, with the scent of traditional Madeiran food filling the air.

-Street Parties
+Street parties

 You can join in the spirited street parties that take place across the island.
 Streets are adorned with colourful decorations, and you can expect live music, folk dance performances, and stalls selling delicious Madeiran delicacies.